-As Winston-Salem's downtown continues to develop into a thriving urban hub, the 1.2-mile stretch of Business 40 highway that runs through the downtown is due for structural improvements and overall beautification.
-While completed in phases, the three-year project spearheaded by North Carolina Department of Transportation (NCDOT), will offer travelers safer roadways in and out of Winston-Salem's bustling downtown, and add and improve pedestrian walkways through and around downtown.
+As Winston-Salem's downtown continues to develop into a thriving urban hub, the 1.2-mile stretch of Business 40 that runs through downtown is due for structural improvements and overall beautification.
+The three-year project, spearheaded by North Carolina Department of Transportation (NCDOT), is a multi-phased project that began last Fall and is slated for completion in late 2020.
+The finished project will offer travelers safer roadways in and out of Winston-Salem's bustling downtown, and add and improve pedestrian walkways through and around downtown.

-While construction crews work to complete the expansion of Peters Creek Parkway (learn more about that here), Business 40 remains open, but will see temporary closures that affect visitors and residents.
-Here you will find up-to-date road closure information along with easy-to-navigate detour routes.
+While construction crews work to complete the expansion of Peters Creek Parkway (learn more about that here), the 1.2-mile section of Business 40 between Peters Creek Parkway and U.S. 52. will close on Sunday, November 11, at 8 a.m.
+Find up-to-date road closure information, along with easy-to-navigate detour routes here.

 Friday, October 19 Beginning Friday afternoon the right lane of northbound Peters Creek Parkway will be closed at the bridge over Business 40 and will reopen late Saturday, October 20.
 The left lane of northbound Peters Creek Parkway will be open to traffic.

 Through November 9: The left turn lane at the intersection of Marshall Street (southbound) and Eighth Street will close as will the small portion of Eighth Street between Cherry and Marshall streets.
 The detour around this section of work, which includes Eighth Street and North MLK, Jr. Drive is to use Seventh Street, Liberty Street, and Main Street.
 The completed construction will add a second lane to the eighth street, and a second left turn lane at the Marshall/Eighth street intersection.